Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Rhythm is the musical flow created by stressed and unstressed syllables in a poem.
+Rhythm is the musical flow of a poem created by stressed and unstressed syllables, giving it movement and pace.

 15. Contrast